 - In E13, type the following SUM formula,

 - Here, the SUM function returns 1480 as the sum of the range (E5:E9).

 Method 2: Apply DEVSQ Function to Get Sum of Squared Deviations

 Excel’s Statistical functions include the DEVSQ function.
 We compute the total squared deviations from the mean through this function.
 The DEVSQ function finds the total squared deviations from the mean.
 Therefore, in this method, we will apply the function to determine the sum of squared derivations.
 Follow the steps.

 - Firstly, in cell C11, write the formula below.

 - Afterward, press the Enter or Tab keys to obtain 1480 as output.

 - The range of the arguments is from 1 to 255.
 However, the DEVSQ function in Excel 2003 can only take 30 number inputs.
 Instead of the arguments, use a reference to an array, separated by commas.

 - Thus, we obtain the sum of squared derivations.

 In conclusion, we have discussed some suitable ways to find the sum of squared deviations in Excel.
-Not to mention, our ExcelDemy website shows various simple problem-solving methods like this.
 Please leave any further queries or recommendations in the comment box below.